-Simon is currently the founder and CEO of Immunosis Pty Ltd, a start-up diagnostics Company.
+Dr Green is currently the founder and CEO of Immunosis Pty Ltd, a start-up diagnostics Company.

-He is also a Partner and investment advisor at BioScience Managers, a healthcare investment firm and serves on the scientific advisory board for Imunexus Pty Ltd.
+He is also a Venture Partner at BioScience Managers, a healthcare investment firm and Non-Executive Director at Pharmaxis (chair of the Remuneration and nomination Committee's).

-Simon previously served as a Non-Executive Director for Acrux Pty Ltd, an ASX listed Company from 2016-2019.
+Dr Green previously served as a Non-Executive Director for Acrux Pty Ltd from 2016-2019 and served on the scientific advisory board for Immunexus Pty Ltd.